finsherwell/SQLOptimisationProject/README.md

 Once there is a baseline benchmark, I will test each of the optimisations individually, seeing how they can improve the performance statistics alone.
 Then I will run a combined test to see how all of these optimisations combined (where possible) will speed up the performance.
 Charts can be found below in documentation.

-Certainly!
-Here's a more concise, well-formatted version of your technical notes, with SQL and configuration code properly embedded and organized for clarity:

 ## ⚠️ Prerequisites
 Forcing PostgreSQL to Simulate Disk I/O